jweissman/reflex/README.md

 methods on the object and then on parents/ancestors.
 ## First-class Functions
 Any function you can invoke, you should be able to pass it around as an object in the system.
+## Binding
+There is a globally-accessible binding object wrapping around the current execution context of the interpreter.
+It should be able to get/set local vars, send messages etc.
+## Mirrors and Bindings
+Reflective utilities are accessible through an explicit `Mirror` utility object, which should conjure classes, dispatch methods and capture bindings.
+Mirrors can also create reflected objects ("holograms") that can modify messages/manipulate bindings/etc.
+(An important use of holograms is creating 'illusions' or formalized mock objects.)
+## Traits
+Classes may specify mixin behaviors, modelled as formal trait objects that can be reflected on.
+(`Array.enumerable?` should be true.)